-In this video, this indignity happens to a pair of amorous lions when their romantic liaison becomes the focus of a herd of Cape buffaloes.
+In this video, this indignity happens to a pair of amorous lions when their acts become the focus of a herd of Cape buffalo

-Filmed by Alberto at Matimba Bush Lodge, the video was posted on November 25, 2024.
+Alberto filmed this sighting at Matimba Bush Lodge.
+The video was posted on November 25, 2024

 We join the action to find a few buffalo standing near a waterhole.
 In the background, a male and female lion stand in the shade of a palm thicket.

 But wait!
 Why did the lioness lie down?
-He seems to have noticed too.
+The male seems to have noticed, too.

 The next image reveals what is unfolding… And, as you’ll see in the images that follow, the buffalo seem to find this all quite interesting.